ASRock X570 Taichi

 The Taichi brand signifies that this motherboard is part of ASRock’s premium lineup.
-In this case, it’s based on the AMD X570 chipset that was released in 2019 along with the 3rd-generation Ryzen CPUs.
+In this case, it’s based on the AMD X570 chipset that was released in 2019 along with a wide assortment of motherboards for the 3rd-generation Ryzen CPUs.
 It’s comparatively full-featured and comes with a Wi-Fi 6 802.11ax chip, multiple M.2 slots, and not least a 14-phase power delivery setup.

 ASRock X570 Taichi Key Features